 As always security updates deserve a particular focus.
 Exchange 2016 CU19 includes the December 2020 security releases.

 4593465 Description of the security update for Microsoft Exchange Server 2019 and 2016: December 8, 2020

 This update contains AD Schema changes, so please plan accordingly.

 OWA download/preview has been updated 4588297 Attachments can't be downloaded or previewed from Outlook Web App

-Note that there are some known issues which are discussed in KB 47571788.
-For net new Exchange installations there are additional operations required for multiple domain environments where /PrepareAD needs to be executed manually in the other domains.
+Note that there are some known issues when preparing AD which are discussed in the release KB.
+There are additional operations required for multiple domain environments where /PrepareAD needs to be executed manually in the other domains.

 This CU still has the Autodiscover EventID 1 error in the Application event log.
 See KB 4532190 for details.

 Please note that .NET Framework 4.8 is a requirement.
 See this post if installing .NET and the Exchange CU in the same maintenance window.

 Details are listed in the Exchange Server prerequisites.
 Also note the requirement for Visual C++ Redistributable Package for Visual Studio 2013.